International Typographical Union: Merger

 The Mailers were split between the CWA and IBT.
 In May 1986, many Mailer locals joined "The Mailers' Conference of the CWA".
 When the ITU ended, some of the Mailer locals merged into the International Brotherhood of Teamsters (IBT).
 It is now the Newspaper, Magazine and Electronic Media Workers Division.
 Joe Molinero is the division director.

-The ITU Fraternal Pension Fund was from 1908–1966.
+The ITU Fraternal Pension Fund was from 1908 to 1966.
 Elmer Brown created the Negotiated Pension Plan (NPP).
 Today, the pension for all ITU members before 1986 and CWA members since 1987 is the CWA/ITU Negotiated Pension Plan.
 This pension plan is located in Colorado Springs, Colorado.
 The Teamsters have the IBT Pension for members after 1987.